ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 Over those last six years I’ve looked for opportunities where service design is a thing to be involved with or thing that could be involved with.
 Six years ago getting work as _a service designer_ was very, very limited.
 The opportunities were more consultancy, come in, help a team understand what the design of a service is or what "service design" is (usually looking at something that team or organisation is already doing), and maybe you’ll get a call to go back to help with some "improvement work".
 Other people found places doing service design work (maybe not by name but by spirit) and took roles that allowed them be involved in that work, like delivery managers.
 I did the same: I took a role as an interaction designer in government.
 Now there are lots of opportunities for _service designers_ seemingly everywhere.
 (And sometimes it feels there are _service designers everywhere_.)

-At the moment when I am talking about what I do next for any _service designer_ role, as service design is feels an unclear process in a few chats I go looking -- and going back to my ten questions -- for this detail:
+At the moment when I am talking about what I would do for any _service designer_ role, a number of times _service design_ feels an inconsistently viewed, consistently unclear process and off that what _a service designer_ does is equally fuzzy_._

+Personally, I’m not precious about being _a service designer_, more _as someone who is \[going in/here\] I need to know what the role is understood to be so I can help deliver \[outcomes\]_.
+If I going to be a piece of the jigsaw I just want to know where the role and the work fits into the wider picture.
+I think everyone should too, not just me and the role I do but everyone and their roles.

+But if _service design_ is to be consistently understood and approached on a wider scale I go looking -- and going back to one of my ten questions -- for this detail:

 > What is _service design_ to you, as a person recruiting, as a team recruiting and as an organisation recruiting?